padi04/streamdeck-applereminders/README.md

-`AppleMail` is a sample plugin demonstrating the [Stream Deck SDK](https://developer.elgato.com/documentation/stream-deck/).
+Based on ElGato's [AppleMail](https://github.com/elgatosf/streamdeck-applemail) plugin.

 # Description

-`AppleMail` is a plugin that displays the number of unread emails in Apple Mail.
+`AppleReminders` is a plugin that displays the number of unread emails in Apple Mail.
 Pressing on the key will launch Apple Mail.

 # Features